Federally Mandated Four Day Work Week

 3. 3.
 Protect Pay and Prevent Exploitation

-• - Require that pay and benefits are maintained in 4-day transitions
+• - Require that pay and benefits are maintained in four-day transitions

 • - Prohibit employers from cutting pay while increasing daily workload